Mkobie/PLC-Programming/README.md

 # PLC-Programming
 This repository holds a series of PLC practice problems.
-Each project includes three files:
+Each project consists of at least three files:
 * The original RSLogix file (.RSS),
 * A PDF of the the full PLC program, and
 * A video of the program passing the function test criteria.